ArtSabintsev/Siren/README.md

 Arabic, Armenian, Basque, Chinese (Simplified and Traditional), Croatian, Czech, Danish, Dutch, English, Estonian, Finnish, French, German, Greek, Hebrew, Hungarian, Indonesian, Italian, Japanese, Korean, Latvian, Lithuanian, Malay, Norwegian (Bokmål), Persian (Afghanistan, Iran, Persian), Polish, Portuguese (Brazil and Portugal), Russian, Serbian (Cyrillic and Latin), Slovenian, Spanish, Swedish, Thai, Turkish, Ukrainian, Urdu, Vietnamese

-You may want the update dialog to *always* appear in a certain language, ignoring iOS's device-specific setting.
+You may want the update dialog to *always* appear in a certain language, ignoring the user's device-specific setting.
 You can enable it like so:

 ```swift
 // In this example, we force the `russian` language.
 Siren.shared.presentationManager = PresentationManager(forceLanguageLocalization: .russian)
 ```

 ## Device Compatibility
 If an app update is available, Siren checks to make sure that the version of iOS on the user's device is compatible with the one that is required by the app update.
 For example, if a user has iOS 11 installed on their device, but the app update requires iOS 12, an alert will not be shown.
 This takes care of the *false positive* case regarding app updating.

 ## Testing Siren
-Temporarily change the version string in Xcode (within the `.xcodeproj`) to an older version than the one that's currently available in the App Store.
+Temporarily change the version string in Xcode (within the `.xcodeproj` file) to an older version than the one that's currently available in the App Store.
 Afterwards, build and run your app, and you should see the alert.

 If you currently don't have an app in the store, change your bundleID to one that is already in the store.
 In the sample app packaged with this library, we use the [App Store Connect](https://itunes.apple.com/app/id1234793120) app's bundleID: `com.apple.AppStoreConnect`.